-There are several important considerations made in the model to allow for nuances in interpreting the regional excess mortality in February-March 2014.
-These include a consideration of the regional population movements, and a consideration of the usual and expected seasonal peak in mortality during the Australian winter months.
+There are considerations made in the model to allow for nuances in interpreting the regional excess mortality in February-March 2014.
+These include a consideration of regional population movements, although the specific source and assumptions for the use of Latrobe City Council population data (Barnett 2014) and the 'qualitative evidence of exposures and evacuations' (Barnett 2015) are not made clear in the papers.
+The lack of methodological context for these data sources does limit their use in the interpretation of the results.

+These papers include a consideration of the usual and expected seasonal peak in mortality during the Australian winter months.
 Most importantly, a consideration of the maximum monthly regional temperature was included in the model to account for the possible effect of higher-than-average summer temperatures on mortality.
+However important it is to consider temperatures in explaining the mortality at the time of the fire, it is equally important to understand that it is extreme fluctuations in temperature and their duration, rather than monthly averages, that impact mortality.
+The lack of such data covering the entire 2009-14 period for the affected area limits the interpretation of models that include a gross temperature variable as a covariate.

-In addition to the expanded dataset, the second paper includes a comparison of the complexity of the different models to account for temperature variation throughout the year and variable mortality across the different postcodes.
-Some postcodes reported fewer than expected deaths and some postcodes reported greater than expected mortality; no postcodes in this analysis reported statistically significant excess mortality (by mean relative risk with 95% credible interval).
-This paper contains a useful graphic comparison of these relative risks across the postcodes, showing that all 95% credible intervals overlap with each other.
-And thus, the best model in this analysis showed no adjustment for seasonal temperature, and a fixed rather than variable effect of the fire on mortality across postcodes.
+In addition to the expanded dataset, Barnett (2015) includes a comparison of the complexity of the different models to account for temperature variation throughout the year and variable mortality across the different postcodes.
+Some postcodes reported fewer than expected deaths and some postcodes reported are prone to misinterpretation, leading to the conclusion of an effect where there is none, or the conclusion of no effect where there is one (see Altman DG and Bland JM, 1995, Absence of evidence is not evidence of absence, British Med J 311:485).

+greater than expected mortality; no postcodes in this analysis reported statistically significant excess mortality (by mean relative risk with 95% credible interval).
+Barnett (2015) contains a useful graphic comparison of the mean relative risks across the postcodes.
+This showed that all 95% credible intervals overlap with each other, and also contain the relative risk 1.0, meaning no significant increase or decrease (Figure 3).

+In the comparison of the different explanatory models, the best model in this analysis showed no adjustment for seasonal temperature, and a fixed rather than variable effect of the fire on mortality across postcodes (Barnett 2015).
+Use of the deviance information criteria (DIC, Barnett 2015) is one of the better information criteria methods to use for Bayesian modelling.
+There were very minor differences in the DIC and these were explained correctly; that is, the temperature variable provided insufficient information to warrant its inclusion in the model.

+Further, the use of residual plots is suited to identifying 'spikes' in the death rates, but only if we can assume that the question posed by the method is correct.
+Thus, the question is not whether this method is suitable for identifying 'spikes' in the death rates.
+It is rather whether this model is adequate to explain enough variance to conclude the coal fire's influence on death rates; we conclude from these results this is not the case.